yanlola835/Frequency-Discrimination-Threshold-Experiment/README.md

 - After four incorrect responses, the experiment ends.
 - A graph is generated showing correct and incorrect trials over time.

-# Purpose
-This experiment adapts difficulty based on participant performance to measure auditory pitch sensitivity.

 # Running the Experiment Locally

 This experiment involves audio playback and interactive input, which cannot run directly on GitHub.